Census of the Reception of Antique Art and Architecture

-The Census of Antique Works of Art and Architecture Known in the Renaissance (abbreviated Census) is an interdisciplinary research project dedicated to the study of the reception of antiquity in the Renaissance.
-At the heart of the project is its scholarly database recording antique works of art and architecture known in the Renaissance in relation with the early modern sources documenting them.

-The project is based at the Institute of Art and Visual History at the Humboldt University of Berlin.
+The Census of the Reception of Antique Art and Architecture (abbreviated Census, formerly known as the Census of Antique Works of Art Known to Renaissance Artists, the Census of Antique Works of Art and Architecture Known to the Renaissance, and the Census of Antique Works of Art and Architecture Known in the Renaissance) is an interdisciplinary research project dedicated to the study of the reception of antiquity.
+At the heart of the project is its scholarly database recording antique works of art and architecture in relation to the early modern sources documenting them.
+The project is a collaboration between the Institute of Art and Visual History at the Humboldt University of Berlin and the Bibliotheca Hertziana in Rome.

 Scope

 The Census project came about as a means to acquire more clarity about the actual knowledge of antiquity during the Renaissance era.
 Since its inception, the project has pursued the goal of registering all antique monuments known in the Renaissance and the Renaissance documents relating to them.
 After focusing on figurative art and its reception up until 1527 in the early phase, the temporal limit was later moved to around 1600 and other classes of art, mainly architecture, were included.
-In 2015, the Census database contained approximately 15,000 records of antique monuments as well as approximately 36,000 visual and written sources from the Renaissance and is continuously extended today.
-The ancient monuments cover sculpture, architecture, epigraphs, coins, paintings and mosaics.
-The Renaissance documents include drawings, prints, sculptures, paintings and medals as well as collection inventories, travelogues, artists' biographies and archival documents.

-In addition to the records concerning the core topic of the Census database, collaborating projects have also added records that relate to earlier and later historical periods.
+In addition to the records concerning the core topic of the Census, the period between 1400 and 1600, collaborating projects gradually added records that relate to earlier and later historical periods.
 Between c.
-2009–2015, records related to medieval works of art were entered into the database in cooperation with the project "Corpus Medii Aevi."
+2009–2015, records related to medieval works of art were entered into the database in cooperation with the project "Corpus Medii Levi."
 Between c.
 2009–2016, records related to the reception of antiquity by Johann Joachim Winckelmann and other antiquarians of his time were added by the project "Corpus Winckelmann."

+By 2015, the Census database contained approximately 15,000 records of antique monuments as well as approximately 36,000 post-classical visual and written sources; it is continuously extended today.
+The ancient monuments cover sculpture, architecture, epigraphs, coins, paintings and mosaics.
+The post-classical documents include drawings, prints, sculptures, paintings and medals as well as collection inventories, travelogues, artists' biographies and archival documents.

-When the new database with the new interface was released, the terminology regarding the Early Modern objects was changed from "documents" to "postclassical works".
-This change roots in the recent shift in methodology, reflecting new research approaches, which emphasise Renaissance artistic invention over reception.
-That leads to a closer examination of the works themselves and underline their own artistic standing as works of art.
+When a new interface was released in 2023, the terminology regarding the Early Modern objects was changed from "documents" to "postclassical works".
+This change is rooted in the recent shift in methodology, reflecting new research approaches, which emphasise Early Modern artistic invention over reception.
+That leads to a closer examination of the works themselves and underlines their own artistic standing as works of art.